ISO 17025: A Comprehensive Guide for Labs

 Improved Data Integrity And Security

-A LIMS ensures that all data, from sample receipt to reporting results, is accurately captured and securely stored.
+Spreadsheets, while digital, are inherently insecure and scale poorly.
+A LIMS, on the other hand, ensures that all data, from sample receipt to reporting results, is accurately captured and securely stored.
+With key features like:

 Streamlined Document Control